Stream Azure AD Identity Protection events to Microsoft Sentinel/ Log Analytics

 For several years Azure AD Identity Protection is available with the Azure AD P2 license.
 Azure AD Identity Protection gives the following key tasks for organizations:

 - Automate detection and remediation for identity risk events

 Identity Protection uses the threat intelligence information from AzureAD and all the threat intelligence information from customers worldwide.
 Based on the analyzed events Microsoft protects users from threats.

 Two main risk detection components are part of the Azure AD Identity Protection solution:

 More technical Azure AD Identity Protection information in this blog: Azure AD Identity Protection: User Risk and Sign-in Risk protection with automation

 Stream events with Diagnostic settings

-From the Diagnostic settings panel, it is possible to stream risk events from Azure AD Identity protection into Azure Sentinel/ Log Analytics based on two new tables.
+From the Diagnostic settings panel, it is possible to stream risk events from Azure AD Identity protection into Microsoft Sentinel/ Log Analytics based on two new tables.
 After the enablement the following tables will be created:

 Enable the event streaming

 For sending the RiskyUser and UserRiskEvents data to a Log Analytics workspace, storage account or Event hub go to the Azure Active Directory diagnostic setting: